-The best smartwatches are about three things: style, features and functionality.
+The best smartwatches on T3's guide are all about three things: style, features and functionality.
 It's easy to be overwhelmed by smartwatches available today, whether it’s the latest and greatest watch from Apple to rivals attempting to steal their thunder like the gorgeous Samsung Galaxy Watch line.
 There are even premium-tier smartwatches, like the TAG Heuer Connected that just scream style (while burning a hole in your pocket).

 Finding the best smartwatch is more than just getting the most popular or the priciest, however we have included always cutting edge Apple smartwatches and the elegant Tag Heuer that fit those descriptions perfectly.
 It’s also about finding the one that fits your needs.